reidmorrison/symmetric-encryption/docs/key_rotation.md

 For example, with Symmetric Encryption v4, re-encrypt files:

-    symmetric-encryption --re-encrypt
+    symmetric-encryption --re-encrypt "/export/**/*"

+Replace `"/export/**/*"` above as needed to point to where the encrypted files are that should be re-encrypted using the new key.

 ### 7. Remove old key from configuration file

 Once all data and files have been re-encrypted using the new key, remove the old key from the configuration file.

+    symmetric-encryption --cleanup-keys

 If you get cipher errors, you can restore the old key in the configuration file and then re-encrypt that data too.

 ### 8. Destroying old key